SvSchmidt/linqjs/README.md

 $ npm install linq.js
 ```

+## Feature Complete

+We've completed the development of all linq features and consider this library *stable*.
+We'll still provide bug-fixes and if you're still missing something, please let us know.

 ## Usage

 Let's see a (very basic) example of what is possible by querying collections using linq.js: